hubotio/hubot/docs/deploying/unix.md

 ## Starting, stopping, and restarting hubot

 Every hubot install has a `bin/hubot` script to handle starting up the hubot.
-You can just run this command from your git checkout on the server, but there's
+You can run this command from your git checkout on the server, but there are some problems you can encounter:
-problems:

 * you disconnect, and hubot dies
 * hubot dies, for any reason, and doesn't start again